Driver admits killing biker in crash

-Machynlleth motorbike crash: Man admits dangerous driving
+Machynlleth motorbike crash: Man admits careless driving

-A man has admitted causing the death of a motorcyclist by dangerous driving.
+A man has admitted causing the death of a motorcyclist by careless driving.

-Gordon Findley, 59, hit and killed "passionate motorcyclist" Malcolm Willis, of Telford, Shropshire, near Machynlleth, Powys, in May 2017.
+Gordon Finlay, 59, hit "passionate motorcyclist" Malcolm Willis, of Telford, Shropshire, near Machynlleth, Powys, in May 2017.

-At a trial at Mold Crown Court, Findley, from Tywyn, Gwynedd, admitted causing death by dangerous driving and was given an interim driving ban.
+At a trial at Mold Crown Court, Finlay, from Tywyn, Gwynedd, admitted causing death by careless driving and was given an interim driving ban.

 He told the court he was suffering from extraordinary ill health.
 He will be sentenced on 28 June.

-Judge Rhys Rowlands said a guilty plea was important in reducing Findley's sentence but he would still face jail.
+Judge Rhys Rowlands said a guilty plea was important in reducing Finlay's sentence but he would still face jail.

 Mr Willis, 67, was riding a Kawasaki motorcycle when he was hit by the Citroen Picasso in Aberhosan on 8 May last year.